diogoff/real-time-tomo/README.md

     - The training data consists in a subset of high-quality tomographic reconstructions that have been validated by the RO, and are therefore referred to as _reliable reconstructions_.

     - Together with the reconstructions, the script also gathers the corresponding bolometer data.
-Currently, these bolometer data come from the PPF system but it is expected that, in real-time, they will come from another source.
+Currently, these bolometer data come from the PPF system but it is expected that, in real-time, they will come from another source (e.g. JPF).

     - An output file `train_data.hdf` is created with the bolometer and tomography data.